Janek-Sz/nassau/README.md

 # my-mud

-The MUD game I would like to work on, based on RanvierMUD engine.
+The [MUD](https://en.wikipedia.org/wiki/MUD) game I would like to work on, based on [RanvierMUD](https://github.com/RanvierMUD/ranviermud) engine.
 With some master plan and great gameplay.

+## What's here.

+In this repository are only files from Ranvier's GitHub, that I changed somehow.
+So installing Ranvier and then copy-pasting my files to the main folder **should** give the thing that I have.